aeschi/2022-portfolio/src/pages/blog/2017-01-04-a-beginners-guide-to-brewing-with-chemex.md

   - science communication
 featuredImages:
   featuredimage: /img/taz-zukunft-img-1.jpg
-  featuredimage2: /img/taz-zukunft-img-2.jpg
+  featuredimage2: /img/img_7511.jpg
-  featuredimage3: /img/img_7511.jpg
+  featuredimage3: /img/taz-zukunft-img-2.jpg
 ---
+D﻿ie gute Nachricht is a weekly data visualization representing good news published by the German newspaper [taz ↗](https://taz.de/).
-Together with Johanna Hartmann and [Francesca Morini ↗](https://www.morini.design/), we design one data visualization per week for the German newspaper [taz ↗](https://taz.de/) in the section Zukunft (future).
-Each graphic presents the weekly good news concerning a wide range of topics such as climate protection and health improvements.
+Together with Johanna Hartmann and [Francesca Morini ↗](https://www.morini.design/), we design each data visualization, which is printed on the cover of the zukunft section of wochentaz.
+The graphics display a wide range of good news such as climate protection and health improvements.
+We use a mix of photographic elements that convey the topic and a fitting visualization technique to map the data.